geek-cookbook/geek-cookbook/manuscript/recipes/mqtt.md

 ![MQTT Screenshot](../images/mqtt.png)

 [MQTT](https://mqtt.org/faq) stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
 The design principles are to minimise network bandwidth and device resource requirements whilst also attempting to ensure reliability and some degree of assurance of delivery.
-These principles also turn out to make the protocol ideal of the emerging “machine-to-machine” (M2M) or “Internet of Things” world of connected devices, and for mobile applications where bandwidth and battery power are at a premium.
+These principles also turn out to make the protocol ideal of the emerging machine-to-machine (M2M) or Internet of Things world of connected devices, and for mobile applications where bandwidth and battery power are at a premium.

 ## Ingredients